-Fixed Gear Canyoneering and rock climbing would be free climbing or clean aid climbing.
+Fixed Gear Canyoneering and rock climbing will be free climbing or clean aid climbing.
 Clean aid climbing involves the use of temporary equipment and anchors that can be placed and removed without altering the environment (e.g. slings, cams, nuts, chocks, and stoppers).
-If an existing item or fixed anchor would be judged unsafe, it may be replaced without a permit.
-When existing anchors are deemed to be unsafe, a reasonable effort to remove the existing hardware would be made and existing drill holes would be used in the installation of replacement fixed anchors whenever possible.
-All old holes would be filled with epoxy and topped with sand to best camouflage the un-used hole.
-Software left in place would be required to match the rock surface in color.
+If an existing item or fixed anchor is judged unsafe, it may be replaced without a permit.
+When existing anchors are deemed to be unsafe, a reasonable effort to remove the existing hardware will be made and existing drill holes will be used in the installation of replacement fixed anchors whenever possible.
+All old holes will be filled with epoxy and topped with sand to best camouflage the unused hole.
+Software left in place will be required to match the rock surface in color.

-Bolts, hangers and chains painted the color of the rock surface or primered brown would be required.
+Bolts, hangers and chains painted the color of the rock surface or primered brown will be required.
 Fixed ropes left in place for more than 24 hours are prohibited.
-Fixed ropes left in place longer than 24 hours would be considered "abandoned property" and removed.
+Fixed ropes left in place longer than 24 hours will be considered "abandoned property" and removed.
 Closures Routes may be closed, temporarily or permanently, or access and/or egress trails rerouted to avoid significant resource impacts based on natural and cultural resource monitoring (36 CFR 1.5).
-Balanced Rock would be closed to climbing (36 CFR 1.5).
+Balanced Rock will be closed to climbing (36 CFR 1.5).

-Any arch or natural bridge named on the United States Geological Survey 7.5 minute topographical map covering Arches National Park would be closed to climbing (36 CFR 1.5).
-Bouldering, rock climbing, rock scrambling, and other similar activities would be prohibited in the area known as the "Arches Boulders" or "Highway 191 Boulders" (36 CFR 1.5).
-Regulations The physical altering of rock from its natural position such as chiseling, breaking rocks to reinforce crevices and pockets as anchors, glue reinforcement of existing holds, and gluing of new holds would be prohibited (36 CFR 2.1).
-The intentional removal or "gardening" of lichen or plants from rock would be prohibited (36 CFR 2.1).
+Any arch or natural bridge named on the United States Geological Survey 7.5 minute topographical map covering Arches National Park will be closed to climbing (36 CFR 1.5).
+Bouldering, rock climbing, rock scrambling, and other similar activities will be prohibited in the area known as the "Arches Boulders" or "Highway 191 Boulders" (36 CFR 1.5).
+Regulations The physical altering of rock from its natural position such as chiseling, breaking rocks to reinforce crevices and pockets as anchors, glue reinforcement of existing holds, and gluing of new holds will be prohibited (36 CFR 2.1).
+The intentional removal or "gardening" of lichen or plants from rock will be prohibited (36 CFR 2.1).
 Use of deadman anchors is prohibited.
 A deadman is a buried object (e.g., a large rock or log) that functions as an anchor for an attached rope.
-The action of digging a hole to bury an object for use as an anchor would be prohibited by 36 CFR Section 2.1.
-Slacklining or "highlining" would be prohibited (36 CFR 1.5).
+The action of digging a hole to bury an object for use as an anchor will be prohibited (36 CFR Section 2.1).
+Slacklining or "highlining" will be prohibited (36 CFR 1.5).